 Figure 3 Management and Service

 Figure 4 shows the logical operation model for interface “Information Reporting”.
-For this interface, the operation is uplink “write”.
-This operation sends the LWM2M Server a new value related to a Resource on the LWM2M Client.
+For this interface, the operation is downlink Observe or Cancel Observation, and uplink Notify.
+This interface is used to send the LWM2M Server a new value related to a Resource on the LWM2M Client.